 There's a risk of loss arising from a borrower defaulting on debt and/or a decline in the perception of credit quality within the market.
 This can occur in investments including derivatives, fixed interest and mortgage securities.
+Credit risk is typically greater in options with higher allocations to fixed interest securities, including corporate bonds.
 We manage this risk by conducting due diligence on prospective investments and ongoing performance monitoring and reporting.